Management’s Discussion and Analysis of Financial Condition and Results of Operations.

 Income Before Taxes

-As a result of the foregoing factors, income before taxes increased by $4.4 million in the first quarter of 2022 compared to the first quarter of 2021.
+As a result of the foregoing factors, income before taxes decreased by $5.6 million, to $3.9 million in the first quarter of 2023 compared to $9.5 million in the first quarter of 2022.

 Provision for Income Taxes

-Net income for the first quarter of 2022 increased by $4.0 million to $8.1 million, or $0.55 per basic and diluted share, compared with net income of $4.1 million, or $0.29 per basic and $0.28 per diluted share, for the first quarter of 2021.
-Net income represented 10% of revenue for the first quarter of 2022, compared to 6% of revenue for the first quarter of 2021.
+Net income for the first quarter of 2023 decreased by $5.0 million to $3.1 million, or $0.21 per basic and diluted share, compared with net income of $8.1 million, or $0.55 per basic and diluted share, for the first quarter of 2022.
+Net income represented 4% of revenue for the first quarter of 2023, compared to 10% of revenue for the first quarter of 2022.

 Supplemental Segment Information

 Our reportable segments have been determined in accordance with ASC 280 - Segment Reporting.
-We have three reportable operating segments: TruBridge, Acute Care EHR and Post-acute Care EHR.
+We have three reportable operating segments: RCM, EHR, and Patient Engagement.
 We evaluate each of our three operating segments based on segment revenues and segment adjusted EBITDA.

 Adjusted EBITDA consists of GAAP net income as reported and adjusts for (i) deferred revenue purchase accounting adjustments arising from purchase allocation adjustments related to business acquisitions; (ii) depreciation expense; (iii) amortization of software development costs; (iv) amortization of acquisition-related intangible assets; (v) stock-based compensation; (vi) severance and other non-recurring charges; (vii) interest expense and other, net; (viii) gain on contingent consideration; and (ix) the provision for income taxes.
-The segment measurements provided to and evaluated by the chief operating decision makers ("CODM") are described in Note 17.
+The segment measurements provided to and evaluated by the chief operating decision makers ("CODM") are described in Note 17 to the condensed consolidated financial statements.
 These results should be considered in addition to, and not as a substitute for, results reported in accordance with GAAP.